 Description Short form Unit

 Proportional range Хр K

-Reset time Tn S
+Reset time Tn s

 Derivative time Tv s

-Damping Td S
+Damping Td s

-If "Tv manual/auto" is set to "auto" (automatic), Tv and Td cannot be changed.
+If "Tv manual/auto" is set to "a" (automatic), Tv and Td cannot be changed.
 They are in this case derived from Tn with fixed factors.